Receiving a mammogram

 During the test

 At the testing facility, you're given a gown and asked to remove neck jewelry and clothing from the waist up.
-To make this easier, wear a two-piece outfit that day.

 Your breast must be compressed to even out its thickness and permit the X-rays to penetrate the breast tissue.
 The pressure also holds your breast still to decrease blurring from movement and minimizes the dose of radiation needed.
 During the brief X-ray exposure, you'll be asked to stand still and hold your breath.